 Two North American cat registries recognize the Havana Brown differently.
 The Cat Fanciers’ Association and the Canadian Cat Association both recognize the breed as Havana Brown.
 The International Cat Association recognizes it as the Havana.

 The Havana Brown’s short, smooth coat requires minimal grooming.
 Brush once a week with a soft slicker or rubber curry brush to remove the loose hair.
 To give the coat a brilliant shine, polish it with chamois cloth after brushing.
-Bathe occasionally to keep the skin and coat looking and feeling its best.
-Show cats should be bathed a few days prior to showing.
 Keep your Havana Brown cat’s nails trimmed short and check inside the ears weekly.
 If you see any dirt in the ears, use a pet ear cleanser to clean the ears using a cotton ball (never stick anything like a cotton swab into a cat’s ear).
-If the ears look red, inflamed or excessively dirty, or if you see your Havana Brown shaking her head or scratching at her ears, call for an appointment with your veterinarian.
+If the ears look red, inflamed or excessively dirty, or if you see your Havana Brown shaking its head or scratching at its ears, call for an appointment with your veterinarian.